lxbtlr/formica/README.md

     ```

 ### Note
+#### Nix
 Installing these libraies through your prefered method is fine -- I personally use nix :snowflake: to create a nix shell environment to load all dependencies easily from the default.nix file using the command:
 ```
 nix-shell default.nix
 ```
+#### Additional Dependencies
+If you look across the files in this repository, you may notice there are a few extra libraries
+then mentioned in the dependencies section.
+While they are being used, they're very pheripheral
+and do not impact how the code functions to simulating ants, instead, they mostly helped with debugging
+or working with the code a little bit nicer (the biggest offenders are ArgParse & csv)

 # Usage

 There are many arguments that can be passed into the script to modify the output
 of the code.
 However, to run the default/unchanged version you only need to run: